openaps/openomni/README.md

 # OpenOmni
 Documentation and python library for decoding omnipod communications.
+[Join the Slack channel](https://omniapsslack.azurewebsites.net/) to discuss this work.

 #### Current understanding of signal: